Permutations

 We can immediately see that the time complexity for generating all the permutations is also O(n!).
 Note that even though this is a recursive problem, it doesn't lend itself to the divide-and-conquer strategy; it can't be broken up into smaller subproblems that can then be combined.
 The solution is to find every possible permutation, and that would take n! time.

-Having said that, the intent of this chapter is to reason about complexity using recursion trees, so let us draw out the recursion tree and see how one can deduce the complexity ...
+Having said that, the intent of this chapter is to reason about complexity using recursion trees, so let us draw out the recursion tree and see how one can deduce the complexity from the ...